remcostoeten/utillity-scripts/python-scripts/generate-next-icon-set/readme.md

 ## Integrating Icons into Next.js Project

-1. Generate icons using this script
+1. Generate icons using this script (you'll be prompted for the app name)
 2. Implement icons in your project structure using the `--implement` flag
 3. In your `app/layout.js` or `app/layout.tsx`, add the following metadata: